yogeshwar607/shreemoryacabs/TECHNICAL_SEO_LOCAL_SEO_PLAN.md

 **SMS Template:**
 ```
-Hi [Name], thank you for choosing GreenEVCabs!
+Hi [Name], thank you for choosing Shree Morya Cabs!

 Hope you enjoyed your [route] trip in our electric cab.